Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 1

 12/05/2026

 This is Part 1 of a two-part series.
 In this piece, Shehnaz explains why there's no one-size-fits-all IBD diet and outlines the main dietary approaches used in different situations (including flares and remission).
-Head to Part 2 for the biggest IBD diet myths debunked
+Head to Part 2 to read more, as we continue to debunk the biggest IBD diet myths.

 IBD Diet Myths Debunked by an IBD Dietitian: Part 1